yuejn/cautious-sniffle/README.md

 Create a simple Ruby on Rails (4) application that pulls contact data from a Google Drive spreadsheet and store those contacts as separate documents in a MongoDB instance.

-Bonus question: Expose those documents through an API endpoint in JSON format.

 ## Proposal

 __Assumption:__ The spreadsheet is listed in forename, surname, email address, phone number; all fields are filled out.
+Bad fields are ignored.

 1. User authenticates with Google;
 2. A list of available spreadsheets (their latest viewed) are shown;